Bear Camp Road: Dewitt Finley

 In 1994, a man traveling over Bear Camp Road died after being stranded for nine weeks.
 The victim, Dewitt Finley, was a camper salesman from Montana.
 He was attempting to drive from Gold Beach to Grants Pass and became snowbound.
 He kept a journal while stranded on the road, and ultimately died of starvation.
 His body wasn't recovered until May 1995, when it was discovered by a group of local teenagers.
 There is no indication that Finley ever attempted to hike out, or ever left his camper.
+Rather than trying to hike 18 miles to Agness, the last town he had passed, Finley apparently decided to wait for rescue.
+"He believed his chance was best there," Sieler said.
 Some accounts indicate that Finley would have likely survived if he had attempted to hike out.

+Although Finley had no propane to operate the camper's furnace, he warmed himself using the truck's heater and used cushions and a bedspread to make a bed on the bench seat of the four-wheel-drive truck.
+The truck still had half a tank of diesel fuel when found.

 In his journal, Finley wrote, "I have no control over my life its all in His Hands.
 'His will be done.'
 Death here in another month or so, or He sends someone to save me", leading some to speculate that he looked to divine intervention and his strong religious devotion to save him, or that other psychological/emotional factors led him to "give up."